aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 that `mri_upload`.

-To start an mri_upload process on a previously uploaded dicom, a POST request containing the mri_upload_id in the request body should be sent.
+To start an `mri_upload` process on a previously uploaded DICOM study, a POST request containing the `mri_upload_id` in the request body should be sent.

 ```
 POST /candidates/$CandID/$VisitLabel/dicoms/$Tarname/processes